There are many ways in which we wish to see the UK’s current human rights and equality settlement strengthened:

 We are the only religion or belief organisation that is a full member of the Equality and Diversity Forum, the national coalition of groups interested in equalities.
 We are also part of the British Institute of Human Rights’ Human Rights Alliance, which has been active in seeking to ensure that the UK Government’s proposals for a ‘British Bill of Rights’ do not weaken our human rights settlement.

 - We worked with the Equality and Human Rights Commission on the statutory and non-statutory guidance that accompanies the Equality Act.
 This guidance aims to give guidance on the law itself, and be used as a guide for people to understand their rights in various circumstances, such as in employment or education.
 We also worked with it on its 2016 guidance on religion or belief in the workplace.
 Its findings published alongside the guidance included many complaining about ‘unwelcome “preaching” or proselytising, and the expression of views that were hurtful or derogatory towards other faiths and/or towards lesbian, gay, bisexual and transgender (LGBT) people’ – including in public service provision.

 - We are a member of the Children’s Rights Alliance for England (CRAE) and its Rights of the Child UK (ROCK), both coalitions of charities and children’s rights activists that call on the Government to make the UN Convention on the Rights of the Child (UNCRC) part of UK law.
 Working within these coalitions, we hope to be able to promote the importance and legitimacy of the human rights of all young people in the UK, whatever their circumstances.
 We have also regularly fed in to CRAE’s annual State of Children’s Rights in England reports.

 In 2015 we were part of the working group that produced the education section of the English civil society response to the UN Committee on the Rights of the Child’s periodic review of the UK’s implementation of the UNCRC.
-The resulting report made a number of recommendations around sex and relationships education, religious education, and school admissions, that if implemented would significantly advance BHA policy in these areas.
+The resulting report made a number of recommendations around sex and relationships education, religious education, and school admissions, that if implemented would significantly advance Humanists UK policy in these areas.